owanturist/react-impulse/README.md

 InnerStore<T>#clone(transform?: (value: T) => T): InnerStore<T>
 ```

 An `InnerStore` instance's method that creates a new `InnerStore` instance with the same value.

-Takes optional `transform` function that is applied to the value before cloning - might be useful when cloning a `InnerStore` instance that contains a mutable values (e.g. `InnerStore`).
+- `[transform]` is an optional function that will be applied to the current value before cloning.
+It might be handy when cloning a `InnerStore` instance that contains mutable values (e.g. `InnerStore`).

 ```ts
 const signInFormStoreClone = signInFormStore.clone(